peter-me1/org_free_root/README.md

 Think for what wikipedia , google and the internet has already done for us.

-The package name "ji" stands for "java interface library" Other languages will follow !
+The package name "ji" stands for "java interface library" Java interfaces for other languages will follow ...
-(Der deutsche Bereich wurde soeben eröffnet)
+( Der deutsche Bereich wurde soeben eröffnet / the german namespace has just opened )

-Other programming languages will follow !
+Other programming language interfaces will follow soon by automatic code generation.

-Any comment is welcome.
+We welcome any comment.